Polish (PL)German (DE)English (EN)

 Psychology and personality theories

-To understand personality, psychology has developed numerous models and theories.
+To better understand personality, psychology has developed numerous models and theories.
 One of the most well-known is the Big Five theory, which describes personality using five dimensions – openness, conscientiousness, extraversion, agreeableness, and neuroticism – each representing a spectrum.

 Personal development and personality change